arbuzovv/rusquant/README.md

 ### Installation

-The current release is available on [CRAN](https://CRAN.R-project.org/package=rusquant), which you can install via:
+The current release  (1.0.2) is available on [CRAN](https://CRAN.R-project.org/package=rusquant), which you can install via:

 ```r
 install.packages("rusquant")
 ```

-To install the development version, you need to clone the repository and build from source, or run one of:
+To install the development version (1.0.4), you need to clone the repository and build from source, or run one of:

 ```r